 Everyone understands that you’re working from home and a certain amount of background noise or interruptions will be understood, but you should let everyone in your home know you’ll be on a very important video and can’t be interrupted.
 You should also avoid running the dishwasher or washer/dryer during this time, or having the television on in the background.

-You also need to make sure that you won’t be distracted, so put your mobile phone away and disable notifications on the device you plan to use for the interview.
+You also need to make sure that you won’t be distracted.
+Put your mobile phone away and disable notifications on the device you plan to use for the interview.

 Just like for an in-person interview you check the address and make sure you know how to get there, you need to do that here.
 Make sure you have the Zoom link that your interviewer sent and make you know how to sign onto Zoom.

 Just like you leave a few extra minutes to account for possible transit delays or traffic when you head to an in-person interview, you should do so now.
-Sometimes there’s a delay in signing onto Zoom and you certainly don’t want your interviewer to think that you’re late or you forgot.
+Sometimes there’s a delay signing onto Zoom.
+You certainly don’t want your interviewer to think that you’re late or you forgot.
 It’s better to plan to be 5 minutes early than to have to explain why you’re late.

 We hope that these tips will help get you started.
+Treat Zoom job interviews just like in-person interviews.
 We’ll also be posting some videos to demonstrate.
-Please feel free to reach out to Gillman Strategic Group with any questions you have or any additional topics you would like us to address.
+Please feel free to reach out to Gillman Strategic Group with any questions.